 This has been a long time project, partly because I’ve learned, from the cats, to scan things carefully.
 Tons of careful research went into this book.
 When on my own book turf, I’m being more forthright about my opinions than I usually am online.
 I’m hoping everyone will be cool with that.

 I mean to get the book out and available this year, one way or another.
 I do still have to complete footnotes and photos.
 Likely it will be formally copyrighted before I post this.

 I’m still waking up every morning with a few items to slip in, leftovers from the busy night brain.
 But I call myself, done with the book.
 Really.
 (LOL)

 I want to take a moment to wholeheartedly thank all those who have viewed, followed, liked and/or commented on this blog.
 I really appreciate your support, and I am so sorry I have not been able to come to all of your blogs to say thanks and make comments in return.
 That’s been entirely due to my health, which hasn’t exactly been going gangbusters for the last few months.
 I will try to do better in the future, and will slowly try to get around and do some commenting.
 I get very little active time a day now.
 Clicking ‘like’ is something I can usually do, but composing comments and posts often demands more mental energy than I have these days.
 However, I hope to do more of all these things this year.
 I greatly appreciate comments, although for awhile I may be slow to post and reply to them.

-Though it’s unlikely there will ever be profits from my book, I can promise that in case of profits, a portion will go toward the well-being of my own cats, as well as towards causes beneficial to animals.
+Though it’s unlikely there will ever be profits from my book, I can promise that in case of profits, a portion will go toward the well-being of my own cats.